 Commissioned projects that connect mixed communities of all ages

-We work with local government, cultural and corporate organisations to design projects which bring a space alive with people and sound, or using a creative process to connect and engage a new community of people.
-They are cross-generational, site-specific and involve a mixed team of SoundsCreative connected artists.
+We work with local government, cultural and corporate organisations to design projects which bring a space alive with people and sound, or use a creative process to connect and engage a new community of people.
+Projects are frequently cross-generational, site-specific and involve a mixed team of SoundsCreative connected artists..

 Some past projects include:

 Rhythm Sticks and Singing Stories

-Rhythm Sticks and Singing Stories was a 2015 Arts Council funded project, commissioned by Hackney Libraries, engaging the community in the Arts.
+Rhythm Sticks and Singing Stories was a 2015 Arts Council funded project, commissioned by Hackney Libraries to engage the local community in the arts.

-In 2015 SoundsCreative was invited to design and delivery a series of family friendly interactive workshops.
-These workshops were designed to engage a mix cultural and generational audiences within the open community space of Hackneys two main libraries.
+SoundsCreative was invited to design a series of family-friendly interactive workshops for a mixed cultural and generational audience and deliver these in Hackney’s two main libraries.

-The workshops designed involved drumming and collective song writing and were set up with a flexible, responsive structure in order to allow participants to come and go or engage throughout.
+The workshops focused on drumming and collective song writing and were set up with a flexible, responsive structure in order to allow participants to come and go or engage throughout.

 Sense of Place

-Working with Jenni Burnel from Architecture San Frontieres, Tara co-devised and led the Sight and Sound workshop in Rookery Primary School Birmingham.
-The workshop involved a series of creative activities, including song writing to engage the children in a discussion about their aspirations for their neighbourhood in order to inform the regeneration process.
+Working with Jenni Burnel from Architecture San Frontieres, SoundsCreative’s founder Tara Franks co-devised and led the Sight and Sound workshop in Rookery Primary School as part of the project.
+The workshop involved a series of creative activities - including song writing to engage the children in a discussion about their aspirations for their neighbourhood in order to inform the regeneration process.
 The Sense of Place project was awarded a High Recommendation: Innovation of Arts in Development – Homes and Communities Awards 2010.